 Students may apply to visit at McGeorge for one or two semesters after one full year of study at their home law school.
 Applications to be a visiting student at McGeorge must be submitted through LSAC.

 Yes.
 On-campus housing options include furnished and unfurnished studio, one- and two-bedroom units.
 Married couples are eligible to live on campus.
 There is no on campus housing for families with children.
+Pets are not allowed unless they are service or emotional support animals.
 Contact the housing office to have your name placed on the housing list.
 Visit our housing web page for additional information on campus housing costs, eligibility and options.

 Email | 916.739.7105